-Note: It is advisable for students to have successfully completed at least 6 Philosophy credits before registering in AK/PHIL 3630 6.0.
+Note: It is advisable for students to have successfully completed at least one other Philosophy course before registering in AK/PHIL 3630 6.0.

 AK/PHIL 3635 3.0 Philosophical Foundations of Cognitive Science.
 An introduction to philosophical issues in the foundations of cognitive science, an interdisciplinary field made up of psychology, neuroscience, computer science and artificial intelligence, linguistics, and philosophy.
 The course covers the main philosophical issues and debates associated with this field.